Independent Policy Research · April 2026

 Primary Source Confirmation

-AHS Research Chair Tom Nelson DVM confirmed in March 2026 that the annual testing recommendation was introduced at the FDA's request for post-market surveillance — not as a patient safety determination.
+The annual testing recommendation traces to a 2005 FDA request to gather data on preventive efficacy in the field.
+Not a patient safety finding.
+Not a clinical trial.
+A surveillance request.
+AHS Research Chair Tom Nelson DVM confirmed in March 2026 that the annual testing recommendation was introduced at the FDA's request for post-market surveillance data — not as a patient safety determination.
 The geographic limitation was silently removed when AHS translated it into a national standard.

 THE AHS PROVIDED WAIVER